-Do not give your dog activated charcoal unless under the supervision of a veterinarian.
-Activated charcoal is used to treat gas and bad breath in dogs, and also to treat poisoning.
-Even though it is generally safe when used by a veterinarian and is sold over the counter at many pet stores, do not diagnose and treat your dog independent of veterinarian advice as activated charcoal can cause serious adverse reactions (including fatal respiratory obstructions).
+Charcoal tablets for dogs may be given temporarily for a number of issues.
+However, dogs should only be given activated charcoal under the supervision of a veterinarian.
+Activated charcoal is used to treat gas and bad breath in dogs and can also treat poisoning.
+Even though it is generally safe when used by a veterinarian and is sold over the counter at many pet stores, do not diagnose and treat your dog independently of veterinarian advice because activated charcoal can cause serious adverse reactions, including fatal respiratory obstructions.

 Activated charcoal (sold in powder, granular, and liquid forms) is used in humans and animals to treat poisonings and overdoses because it binds to the poison and prevents its absorption by the body.
 This is particularly good in the case of a dog who eats chocolate — which can be deadly for dogs in some cases — because the activated charcoal absorbs theobromine and caffeine, the main toxins in chocolate.
 Dogs cannot metabolize theobromine or caffeine like humans can and are therefore highly sensitive to the effects.
 Signs of chocolate poisoning include increased heart rate, diarrhea, vomiting, increased thirst, excessive urination, and panting.

 Giving a dog activated charcoal has become the primary treatment for poisonings because it is so effective.
 However, it is so effective because it is so powerful, and it therefore needs to be handled responsibly.
 Additionally, for some poisonings (mineral acid, alkali, alcohols, iron salts), it is ineffective and can actually make the situation worse.